BQ Swedish Cloth

 Click Here to see our Material Test Report.

-The BQ Swedish Cloth does not contain colouring additives or flame retardant chemicals found in other products.
+The BQ Swedish Cloth does not contain colouring additives, flame retardant chemicals, or plastic membranes as found in other cleaning cloth products.

 The cloth is pre-cut into strips suitable for beehives.
 Each dry cloth strip measures 195mm x 43mm x 2mm and weighs approximately 2.4 grams.